chsantoshkumar211/LFI/readme.md

 # Local File Inclusion

  > Local File Inclusion (also known as LFI) allows an attacker to include files in server-side through the web browser.
-File inclusions are part of every advanced server-side scripting language on the web.LFI is commonly found to affect web applications that rely on a scripting runtime.
-This occurs mainly due to a bad input validation mechanism, wherein the user’s input is passed to the file include commands without proper validation.
+File inclusions are part of every leading server-side scripting language across the internet.LFI is commonly found to affect web applications that rely on a scripting runtime.
+This occurs primarily due to a bad input validation mechanism, wherein the user’s input is passed to the file include commands without proper validation.

 ## Impact
 A successful LFI may result in compromise of the system, data leakage etc. The attacker can read, write, download files and can also run arbitrary codes with privileges of the web server.